 Every year, thousands of Muslims from Bangladesh dream of visiting the holy cities of Makkah and Madinah.
 Umrah, often referred to as the “lesser pilgrimage,” is not compulsory like Hajj, but the rewards are immense.
-The Prophet ﷺ
+The Prophet Muhammad ﷺ

 said: